wichmann/SchoolAppServer/README.md

 ## Usage

-After cloning the repository you should generate all configuration and passwords files by starting the program and entering the command 'setup':
+After cloning the repository you should provide the basic configuration common to all app by entering the command 'setup':

     pipenv run ./school_app_server.py

+     ➭ setup

 If you use a non-root user, please use sudo to get root permissions:

     pipenv run sudo ./school_app_server.py

+     ➭ setup

-If all stack are configured properly you can start and stop them by executing the commands 'start' and 'stop'.
+After that you can start and stop apps by executing the commands 'start' and 'stop'.
+When starting an app for the first time, you have to generate all environment variables and secrets files.
+This will be done automatically.

 You should start the app 'infrastructure' first, before starting any of the other apps: